opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 Skiplist based optimizations represent the next step in this performance journey.
 Building on Lucene 10's skiplist support for numeric doc values, OpenSearch 3.2 introduces optimizations that can deliver up to 28x faster date histogram aggregations.
 Instead of iterating over each matching document, skiplists summarize ranges of values so that entire blocks of documents can be **skipped** or **bulk-counted** when they fall into a single aggregation bucket.
 This reduces per document work and dramatically improves CPU efficiency, especially for time-series data.

-## From Range Traversal to Skip Indexes

-OpenSearch has continuously evolved its aggregation performance through a series of optimizations.
-Understanding this evolution helps contextualize how skiplist fits into the broader performance story.

-### Previous Optimizations

-**Filter Rewrite Optimization**: Earlier versions of OpenSearch accelerated date histogram aggregations by transforming queries into multiple range filters and traversing range indexes like Lucene's BKD tree for each bucket.
-This approach worked well when the aggregation field supported ordered range traversal.

-**Multi-Range Traversal**: Building on filter rewrite, multi-range traversal was further optimized by processing multiple ranges in a single pass through the index, reducing redundant work.

-### Limitations of Previous Approaches

-While these techniques delivered significant improvements, they struggled in several scenarios:

-- **Uncorrelated fields**: When the filter field and aggregation field are different (e.g., filtering on `trip_distance` while aggregating on `dropoff_datetime`)
-- **Complex sub-aggregations**: When bucket resolution involves additional aggregation logic beyond simple counting
-- **Non-rewritable queries**: When queries cannot be cleanly decomposed into independent range filters

-In these cases, the query engine still needed to scan every matching document, limiting performance gains.

-### How Skiplist Addresses These Limitations

-Skiplist optimization builds on Lucene's internal indexing structures to provide a more general solution.
-Instead of evaluating each matching document, the execution engine consults the skiplist metadata to determine whether:

-1. **All values in a range fall outside the current bucket** → Skip the entire range
-2. **All values fall within the current bucket** → Bulk-count all documents in the range
-3. **Values span multiple buckets** → Process documents individually (fallback to traditional approach)

-This approach works even when filter and aggregation fields are uncorrelated, because the skiplist operates directly on the aggregation field's doc values rather than relying on filter field indexes.

 ## What is a Skiplist?